apache/nifi-minifi-cpp/CONTRIB.md

 It's ok to diverge from any of the rules with a good enough reason.
 We recommend following the C++ Core Guidelines, when it doesn't contradict any of the Google Style Guide or the above exceptions.

+C++ is a powerful language and "with great power comes great responsibility".
+Please aim for simple, readable and maintainable solutions and avoid footguns.
+Be open for respectful debate in pull request reviews.

 ## Issues and Pull Requests